ya3raj/dot-gitty/README.md

+# DotGitty
-## Check Git Exposed in domains in a file or scan a single domain.
+An extension for checking if .git is exposed in domains in a file or in a single URL

 Scans using both http and https

 usage: python dotgitty.py [-h] [-v] [-u SINGLE_DOMAIN] [file_path]